whitechdevs/fullstack-test-senior/README.md

 Use a starter kit of your choice.
 Feel free to use npm packages to help you achieve a result.
+Feel free to also document your approach, any shortcomings and concerns that you encountered during the process, though this is not a mandatory requirement, it helps us better understand your thought process.

 ## Deliverable